Workiva/w_module/README.md

 ### Lifecycle Methods

-`Module` exposes just three lifecycle methods that external consumers should use to trigger loading and unloading
+`Module` exposes five lifecycle methods that external consumers should use to trigger loading and unloading
 behavior:

 Method         | Description
 -------------- | ---------------------------------
 `load`         | Triggers loading of a `Module`.
 Internally, this executes the module's `onLoad` method and dispatches the `willLoad` and `didLoad` events.
 Returns a future that completes once the module has finished loading.
+`suspend`      | Suspends the module and all child modules.
+While suspended modules should make themselves lightweight and avoid making network requests.
+`resume`       | Brings the module and all child modules out of suspension.
+Upon resuming, modules should go back to business as usual.
-`shouldUnload` | Returns the unloadable state of the `Module` as a `ShouldUnloadResult`.
+`shouldUnload` | Returns the unloadable state of the `Module` and its child modules as a `ShouldUnloadResult`.
 Internally, this executes the module's `onShouldUnload` method.
-`unload`       | Triggers unloading of a `Module`.
+`unload`       | Triggers unloading of a `Module` and all of its child modules.
 Internally, this executes the module's `shouldUnload` method, and, if that completes successfully, executes the module's `onUnload` method.
 If unloading is rejected, this method will complete with an error.

 ### Lifecycle Events

 `Module` also exposes lifecycle event streams that an external consumer can listen to:

-Method         | Description
+Event          | Description
 -------------- | ---------------------------------
 `willLoad`     | Dispatched at the beginning of the module's `load` logic.
 `didLoad`      | Dispatched at the end of the module's `load` logic.
+`willSuspend`  | Dispatched at the beginning of the module's `suspend` logic.
+`didSuspend`   | Dispatched at the end of the module's `suspend` logic.
+`willResume`   | Dispatched at the beginning of the module's `resume` logic.
+`didResume`    | Dispatched at the end of the module's `resume` logic.
 `willUnload`   | Dispatched at the beginning of the module's `unload` logic.
 `didUnload`    | Dispatched at the end of the module's `unload` logic.